funkypozzy/firmware/README.md

 ## FLASHING THE ORIGINAL FIRMWARE
 Installing the OpenIPC firmware has been a more difficult process than expected mainly because the original firmware was password protected.
 Long story short...
 I was able to remove the lock with the [Debrick](https://github.com/OpenIPC/debrickDebrick) utility.
 Installing wifi drivers and setup the wifi connection was even more challenging and this is the reason because I decided to share my experience in this guide.
-OpenIPC website instructions look straightforward, but they are not properly manteined.
-OpenIPC github repository together with telegram channel are the main resources, but topics are not presented in logical order so you need some days/weeks (depending on your skills) to figure out how the system works.
+OpenIPC website instructions look straightforward, but they are incompleted.
+OpenIPC github repository together with telegram channel are the main resources, but also here topics are not presented in a logical order so you need some days/weeks (depending on your skills) to figure out how the system works and where to look.
+For example, the forst time I was able to install the OpenIPC firmware and access the web ui, I immediatly search for a button to activate the wifi, but then I realise that there are many other steps to be done before at code level ...

 ## CUSTOMIZED FILES